 For more flexibility, Gamry Instruments provides you several ways to perform electrochemical measurements.
 You can choose from a variety of pre‑built techniques which are organized in specific groups in the Framework software.
 In addition, Gamry Instruments’ Open Source Scripting allows you to modify the experiment’s script source and to customize experiments.

 |If you need more information about the Explain script language, see Gamry’s Application Note section Open Source Scripting.|

-For combining single experiments, the Sequence Wizard can be used which is the subject of this application note.
-The Sequence Wizard has the advantage that complex measurement sequences can be easily created by using a drag and drop approach.
-In this way customized experiments can be executed consecutively without interfering disruptions.
+For combining single experiments, use the Sequence Wizard.
+The Sequence Wizard has the advantage that you can create complex measurement sequences using a drag-and-drop approach.
+In this way, customized experiments can be executed consecutively without interfering disruptions.